Jerzy Vetulani: 1936–1952: Early years and rebellion

-Already as a teenager, Vetulani has completely walked away from religion.
-He described himself from a young age as "a rebel who did a lot of things in spite of his parents."
+Already as a teenager, Jerzy Vetulani has completely walked away from religion.
+He described himself from a young age as “a rebel who did a lot of things in spite of his parents.”
 At the age of twelve he enrolled in the Union of Polish Youth.
 He was removed from the organization as a result of a typo in the school newspaper article.
-In the text he mistakenly and unconsciously, instead of "the basis of socialism" (podstawy socjalizmu), he wrote "the washers of socialism" (podsrawy socjalizmu).
+In the text he mistakenly and unconsciously, instead of “the basis of socialism” (podstawy socjalizmu), he wrote “the washers of socialism” (podsrawy socjalizmu).
 Later he also joined the Atheists and Freethought Club.
 He belonged to the Revolutionary Youth Union, a formation of idealistic communists who were striving for reform of Polish communist system that they considered defective.